Mental Health Employee Benefits Are Good for Business

 Health Care Reform and Mental Health Protection Is the Law

-Under the Affordable Care Act, as of 2014, all private and individual medical plans must offer at least the minimum coverage for mental health screenings, substance use services, and preventative care.
+Under the Affordable Care Act (ACA), as of 2014, all private and individual medical plans must offer at least the minimum coverage for mental health screenings, substance use services, and preventative care.
 This requirement is also for medical plans purchased via state marketplaces.

 Additionally, group benefit plans cannot deny coverage to anyone just because they have a history of mental illness.
-Protections required under MHPAEA require plan administrators to treat mental illness without restrictions, much like the approval process for approving a surgical procedure.
+Protections required under the Mental Health Parity and Addiction Equity Act (MHPAEA) require plan administrators to treat mental illness without restrictions, much like the approval process for approving a surgical procedure.
 Medicare and Medicaid also provide basic coverages for mental health wellness and substance abuse treatment.

-These laws help to protect mental health consumers from being discriminated against by health insurance providers and support those with limited incomes to pay for services, but there are still many stigmas to mental health so that some employees deny that they need help.
+These laws help to protect mental health consumers from being discriminated against by health insurance providers and support those with limited incomes to pay for services, but there are still many stigmas to mental health that cause some employees to deny that they need help.